laravel/docs/verification.md

 <a name="the-email-verification-notice"></a>
 ### The Email Verification Notice

 As mentioned previously, a route should be defined that will return a view instructing the user to click the email verification link that was emailed to them by Laravel.
+This view will be displayed to users when they try to access other parts of the application without verifying their email address first.
 Remember, the link is automatically emailed to the user as long as your `App\Models\User` model implements the `MustVerifyEmail` interface:

     Route::get('/email/verify', function () {
         return view('auth.verify-email');
     })->middleware(['auth'])->name('verification.notice');

 The route that returns the email verification notice should be named `verification.notice`.
-It is important that the route have this exact name since the `verified` middleware [included with Laravel](#protecting-routes) will automatically redirect to this route name if a user has not verified their email address.
+It is important that the route be assigned this exact name since the `verified` middleware [included with Laravel](#protecting-routes) will automatically redirect to this route name if a user has not verified their email address.

-When manually implementing email verification, you are required to define the contents of the verification notice view yourself.
+> {tip} When manually implementing email verification, you are required to define the contents of the verification notice view yourself.
 If you would like scaffolding that includes all necessary authentication and verification views, check out [Laravel Jetstream](https://jetstream.laravel.com).

 <a name="the-email-verification-handler"></a>
 ### The Email Verification Handler

 Next, we need a route that will handle requests generated when the user clicks the email verification link that was emailed to them.
-This route should be named `verification.verify` and be assigned the `auth` and `signed` middlewares.
+This route should be named `verification.verify` and be assigned the `auth` and `signed` middlewares:

-In addition, the route should verify the route's `id` and `hash` parameters are valid.
-If these values are valid, you may mark the user's email address as verified.
-The `markEmailAsVerified` method is available to the default `App\Models\User` model via the `Illuminate\Foundation\Auth\User` base class.
-Once the user's email address has been verified, you may redirect them wherever you wish.
-A sample implementation of this route can be found below:

     use Illuminate\Auth\Events\Verified;
     use Illuminate\Http\Request;